wp-plugins/woocommerce-qtml/readme.txt

 * Experimental support for multilingual customer e-mails is included since version 1.0.0.
 However, extensions and 3rd party plugins that add content to e-mail notifications might not work out of the box.
 If you need assistance with a particular WooCommerce extension, please contact us for a quote.
 * WooCommerce-qTML is only recommended for use by developers, since, in most cases, the code will need to be modified according to the particular needs of each project.
 The plugin is a good head-start that will save developers a few hours of research – it is not a complete multi-language solution!

-Always use the plugin with the latest versions of WooCommerce / Wordpress.
-Using the plugin with older/newer versions of WooCommerce/Wordpress is not recommended, since new versions always introduce changes that may break the translation of a few strings, or, in extreme cases, even entire pages.
+Always use the plugin with the latest versions of WooCommerce/Wordpress/(m)qTranslate.
+Using the plugin with older/newer versions of WooCommerce/Wordpress/(m)qTranslate is not recommended, since new versions always introduce changes that may break the translation of a few strings, or, in extreme cases, even entire pages.
 You can always give it a shot and see if another combination works for you.
 However, we strongly encourage you to:

 1. Always backup your entire website before updating WooCommerce or WordPress.
 2. Check that a new version of WooCommerce-qTML exists before updating WC or WP and verify that the version you are upgrading to is supported.